-The 2009 mathematics framework classifies assessment questions in two dimensions, content area and mathematical complexity, that are used to guide the assessment.
+The 2011 mathematics framework classifies assessment questions in two dimensions, content area and mathematical complexity, that are used to guide the assessment.
 Each question is designed to measure one of the five content areas.
 However, certain aspects of mathematics, such as computation, occur in all content areas.
 Although the names of the content areas (as well as some topics in those areas) have changed from one framework to the next, a consistent focus has remained on measuring student performance in all five content areas.
 The distribution of questions among each content area differs by grade to reflect the knowledge and skills appropriate for each grade level.
-At grade 12, the measurement and geometry content areas are combined into one for reporting purposes to reflect the fact that the majority of measurement topics suitable for grade 12 students are geometric in nature.